💳 Pay 2x free of charge for purchases over €70

 - Secondary dysmenorrhea is associated with a specific disease such as fibroids, endometriosis or adenomyosis.

-The causes of painful periods
+Causes of painful periods

-If you have regular periods, you probably don't know the process that causes the pain.
-You just feel it every month.Painful periods occur because the uterine lining is irritated during menstruation.
-This irritation can come from several sources such as the presence of bacteria, foreign bodies, inflammation, hormonal imbalances, etc.
+If you have regular periods, you probably don't know the process behind the pain.
+Painful periods occur because the uterine wall is irritated during menstruation.
+This irritation can come from a number of sources, such as bacteria, foreign bodies, inflammation, hormonal imbalances and so on.

-Little-known causes of origin
+Little-known causes

 There are many causes of painful periods, including hormonal imbalances, excessive weight gain, dehydration, stress, irregular eating habits, caffeine consumption, poor diet, smoking, alcohol abuse, certain medications, genetics and even psychological factors.

-What medical treatments to relieve painful periods?
+What medical treatments are available to relieve painful periods?

 Medication treatments for menstrual pain